Simplicity S65 Cordless Multi-Use Review

 How long will the Simplicity S65 Cordless Multi-Surface run?

-Simplicity says that the S65 will run for up to 25 minutes in the lowest setting, but it exceeded this figure in the run time test with the soft roller attached (a little over 29 minutes).
+Simplicity states that the S65 will run for up to 25 minutes in the lowest setting, but it exceeded this figure in the runtime test with the soft roller attached (a little over 29 minutes).

-I tested the low setting with the soft roller tool and max setting with the multi-floor LED to simulate real-world usage better since consumers will be using these nozzles for the respective surfaces.
+I tested the low setting with the soft roller tool and the max setting with the multi-floor LED to simulate real-world usage better, since consumers will use these nozzles for the respective surfaces.

 Availability of Parts

-Consumers can purchase spare parts direct from the Simplicity website – batteries, filters, etc.
+Consumers can purchase spare parts directly from the Simplicity website, including batteries, filters, and more.

-But don’t expect a Dyson-like flood of options because Simplicity isn’t as popular.
+However, don’t expect a Dyson-like flood of options, as Simplicity isn’t as popular.

 Product Specifications